10 best sofa beds – I tested over 100 options to find the most comfortable guest beds for overnight visitors

 No matching furniture

-It may be an investment compared to other options in our edit, but if you have a little more budget to play with then the Bromley sofa bed from Darling's of Chelsea offers a lot of bang for your buck.
-It manages to nail the holy grail of the sofa bed search; a sofa bed that's comfortable enough to use as your everyday seating as well as providing overnight guests with a decent night's sleep.
+It may be an investment compared to other options in this edit, but if you have more budget to play with then the Bromley sofa bed from Darling's of Chelsea offers a lot of bang for your buck.
+During testing I felt it nailed the holy grail of the sofa bed search; one that's comfortable enough to use as your everyday seating as well as providing overnight guests with a decent night's sleep.

-There are four frame widths available, all with a single roll-out action mechanism that makes the transformation from sofa to pull-out bed a super simple affair.
-And, as the seat and back cushions remain attached to the frame, there's no need to find somewhere to store them whilst your guests are snoozing (although that does mean you can't flip the seat or back cushions over like with some other pull-out models).
+There are four frame widths available, all with a single roll-out action mechanism that I found made the transformation from sofa to pull-out bed really easy.
+And, as the seat and back cushions remain attached to the frame, there's no need to find somewhere to store them while your guests are snoozing.
+(Although that does mean you can't flip the seat or back cushions over like with some other pull-out models).

-The roll-action design also means this model can offer a longer mattress than most pull-out sofa beds, with a 190cm length sleeping area that taller guests will appreciate.
-And, at 12cm, the mattress is one of the deepest that pull-out sofa beds can be equipped with, also offering options of pocket spring or memory foam construction for enhanced comfort.
+The roll-action design also means you get a longer mattress than most pull-out sofa beds provide, with a 190cm length sleeping area that taller guests will appreciate.
+At 12cm, this is also one of the deepest pull-out mattresses I've come across, and you can choose from either pocket spring or memory foam construction.

-Seat comfort can also be tailored to your preference with a choice of fibre-wrapped foam or feather-wrapped foam seat cushions for a low-maintenance squish factor, and there are a whopping 175+ upholstery options to choose from.
-Plus, if a narrow hallway, tight corners, or tricky stairs are an issue, this sofa bed can be delivered flat-packed and built by the delivery team in situ; a real boon for those with awkward access.
+Seat comfort can be tailored too, with a choice of fibre-wrapped foam or feather-wrapped foam seat cushions, and there are a whopping 175+ upholstery options to choose from.
+Plus, if a narrow hallway, tight corners, or tricky stairs are an issue, this sofa bed can be delivered flat-packed and built by the delivery team in situ; a real boon for those of us with awkward access.

 (Image credit: John Lewis & Partners)